-I took part in the Movement to Work (MtW) initiative with HMRC in November 2016, my placement was with Debt Management (DM).
+I took part in the Movement to Work (MtW) initiative with HMRC.
+My placement was with Debt Management (DM).
 Having discussed my interest in working within the Civil Service (CS) with my Job Centre work coach, he recommended MtW as a way of deciding if the CS would be a place I would enjoy to work, where I wouldn’t feel too pressured and was able to thrive and gain confidence after such a long period of unemployment.

 My placement was for a 6-week period, during this time I had the opportunity of shadowing LAST (Debt Enforcement), Complaints, Compliance, CCP, Hidden Economy and the Accelerated Payments and Direct Recovery of Debt teams.